mk270/whitakers-words/english_to_latin.md

 Generally, articles (a, an, the) are omitted in meanings.
 While this compresses the line, it also reflects the fact that Latin does not distinguish between those uses.
-To define agricola as 'a' farmer would disparage the possiblity of the proper translation being 'the' farmer.
+To define agricola as 'a' farmer would disparage the possibility of the proper translation being 'the' farmer.
 Most dictionaries report nouns without an article.
 This one go further and avoids the use of articles almost everywhere.

 Some dictionaries prefix verb meanings with TO.
-This is superfulous, except in the case of a list of meanings not distinguished by part of speech (to cut, a cut), not the situation for this dictionary.
+This is superfluous, except in the case of a list of meanings not distinguished by part of speech (to cut, a cut), not the situation for this dictionary.

-Vertical bars at the begining indicate continuation meaning lines.
+Vertical bars at the beginning indicate continuation meaning lines.
 There may be several continuation lines, numbered/ordered by the number of leading vertical bars.
 For words with a large number of meanings, additional meaning lines are provided by another entry for the same stems and part with what amounts to a continuation line for MEAN.
-In order to associate the resulting series of meaning lines, a vertical bar (|)is placed at the begining of the first continuation MEAN, two bars for the second, etc.
+In order to associate the resulting series of meaning lines, a vertical bar (|)is placed at the beginning of the first continuation MEAN, two bars for the second, etc.
 The dictionary is sorted so as to assure that these entries are grouped and ordered.